walksanatora/YABFD.py/README.md

 # Yet Another BrainFuck Derivitive
 (AKA Embedable BrainFuck)

+# Esolangs wiki
+you can view the esolangs wiki page [here](https://esolangs.org/wiki/YABFD)

 # Thanks
 this github repo [https://github.com/pocmo/Python-Brainfuck](https://github.com/pocmo/Python-Brainfuck)<br>
 for having a good implentation of brainfuck in python which i modified to make this (also modified getch to be a single class)